These Chicken Shawarma Meal Prep Bowls are great for your weekly lunches, with a homemade shawarma seasoning that’s made of pantry staples.

 Storing and reheating

 Storing your shawarma meal prep bowls are easy in theory but there is one thing to watch out for!
 Make sure to store the chicken separately from the rest of the bowls as it is the only component that you would want to warm up in the microwave.
 The reason why I say this is because microwaved salads aren't typically a fan favourite.
-Now, this may be an unpopular opinion, but if you don't like to warm up your food and eat it straight from the fridge feel free to store it altogether.
+If you don't like to warm up your food and prefer to eat it straight from the fridge, feel free to store it altogether.
+You can store the bowls in the fridge for 3 to 4 days.

 Meal prep tools for this recipe